node-3d/bullet-raub/README.md

 ## Install

 ```
-npm i -s node-bullet-raub
+npm i -s bullet-raub
 ```

 Note: as this is a compiled addon, compilation tools must be in place on your system.
-Such as MSVS13 for Windows, where `npm install --global windows-build-tools` most probably helps.
+Such as MSVS13 for Windows, where **ADMIN PRIVELEGED** `npm i -g windows-build-tools` most probably helps.

-## Use
+## Usage

 This library is not a direct mapping of Bullet API, rather it is more of a simplified interpretation for generic purposes.